A unified approach to the performance analysis of caching systems: Extensions for single cache

 Under {\em renewal} traffic the dynamics of each object under FIFO and RANDOM can be described, respectively, by a G/D/1/0 and a G/M/1/0 queuing model.
 Observe that, under general traffic, the performance of FIFO and RANDOM are not necessarily the same.

 We now show how the RANDOM policy can be analysed, under {\em renewal traffic}, employing basic queuing theory.
-Probability $p_{\text{hit}}$ can be easily obtained as the loss probability of the G/M/1/0 queue.
-Solving the Markov chain representing the number of customers in the system at arrival times, we obtain:
+Probability $p_{\text{hit}}$ can be obtained as the loss probability of the G/M/1/0 queue.
+Simply put, the hit probability $p_{\text{hit}}(m)$ of a given content $m$ equals the probability that the content has not been evicted before the arrival of the next request for content $m$.
+Having approximated the sojourn time in the cache by an exponential distribution, we can easily compute:

 where $M_R(m,\cdot)$ is the moment generating function of object-$m$ inter-request time.

 Probability $p_{\text{in}}(m)$ can also be obtained exploiting the fact that the dynamics of a G/M/1/0 system are described by a process that regenerates at each arrival.
 On such a process we can perform a standard cycle analysis as follows (we drop the dependency of random variables on $m$ to simplify the notation).
 We denote by $T_{\text{cycle}}$ the duration of a cycle (which corresponds to an inter-request interval).
 Observe that, by construction, the object is surely in the cache at the beginning of a cycle.
 Let $\tau$ be the residual time spent by the object in the cache, since a cycle has started, and $T_{\text{ON}}$ be the time spent by the object in the cache within a cycle.